The Dark Knight Rises: Colorado shooting

-On July 20, 2012, during a midnight showing of The Dark Knight Rises at the Century 16 cinema in Aurora, Colorado, a gunman wearing a gas mask opened fire inside the theater, killing 12 people and injuring 58 others.
-Police responding to the shooting apprehended a suspect later identified as 24-year-old James Eagan Holmes shortly after arriving on the scene.
-Initial reports stated that Holmes identified himself as "the Joker" at the time of his arrest though this has been debunked.
+On July 20, 2012, during a midnight showing of The Dark Knight Rises at the Century 16 cinema in Aurora, Colorado, a 24-year-old gunman wearing a gas mask opened fire inside the theater, killing 12 people and injuring 58 others.
+Police responding to the shooting apprehended a suspect, later identified as 24-year-old James Eagan Holmes, shortly after arriving on the scene.
+Initial reports stated that Holmes identified himself as "the Joker" at the time of his arrest, although this has been debunked.

 Warner Bros. cancelled the Paris, Mexico, and Japan premieres of The Dark Knight Rises, and suspended the film's marketing campaign in Finland.
 Several broadcast networks also suspended television ads for the film in the United States.
 The trailer for Gangster Squad, another Warner Bros. movie included in the screening of The Dark Knight Rises, was removed as it contains a scene which shows gangsters shooting submachine guns at moviegoers through the screen, similar to the shooting in Aurora.

-Director Christopher Nolan released a public statement calling the shooting "unbearably savage".
-Other stars of the film released statements expressing their condolences, with star Christian Bale paying a personal visit to the survivors and the memorial in Aurora.
+Nolan released a public statement calling the shooting "unbearably savage".
+Other stars of the film released statements expressing their condolences, with Christian Bale paying a personal visit to the survivors and the memorial in Aurora.

 Home media

 The Dark Knight Rises was released on November 28, 2012, in Hong Kong and New Zealand.
 On December 3, it was released in the United Kingdom, and on December 4, it was released in the United States.
 It is available on Blu-ray, DVD, and as a digital download.
 Coinciding with the release of this film, a box set of The Dark Knight Trilogy was released.
-The Dark Knight Rises was released on 4K UHD Blu-ray on December 19, 2017.
+The Dark Knight Rises film was released on 4K UHD Blu-ray on December 19, 2017.